-- (1) Lots used for residential purposes other than for institutional, apartments, condominium, mobile home, or townhouse developments shall not have an aggregate sign area greater than twenty-four (24)sixteen (16) square feet per lot, with no individual sign area exceeding six (6) square feet.
+- (1) Lots used for residential purposes other than for institutional, multi-family[HJK15] apartments, multi-family[HJK16] condominium, mobile home, or townhouse developments shall not have an aggregate sign area greater than twenty-four (24)sixteen (16) square feet per lot, with no individual sign area exceeding six (6) square feet.
 Flags and banners shall not be included in the calculation of aggregate sign area.
-Subdivision and entrance signs shall not be included in the calculation of aggregate sign area; - (2) Lots used for institutional, apartments, condominiums, mobile homes, or townhouse developments shall not have an aggregate sign area exceeding six (6) square feet per dwelling unit, and/or not to exceed an aggregate of one hundred (100) square feet for the development; - (3) There shall be a maximum of two (2) subdivision/entrance signs into any residential subdivision or real estate development in a residential district;
+Subdivision and entrance signs shall not be included in the calculation of aggregate sign area; - (2) Lots used for institutional, multi-family[HJK17] apartments, multi-family[HJK18] condominiums, mobile homes, or townhouse developments shall not have an aggregate sign area exceeding six (6) square feet per dwelling unit, and/or not to exceed an aggregate of one hundred (100) square feet for the development; [HJK19]